ecashin/LoopMyWav/README.md

 A random walker modulates delay lines that are mixed with the original audio.

-A GUI allows you to act as the objective function for Bayesian optimization over the random walker's parameters.
+An optional GUI allows you to act as the objective function for Bayesian optimization over the random walker's parameters.

-Currently this mode *only* supports searching, but the last one played remains in the output file when you quit by clicking the GUI's close-window icon.
+Use the `--optimize` option to find walker parameters you like for your JSON config file.

+An example config file appears here as `config.json`.

 TODO:
 * Add logging of parameters and associated losses